d12frosted/elpa-mirror/gnu/ellama-readme.txt

     by LLM.
 If not set `ellama-provider' will be used.
   • `ellama-chat-translation-enabled': Enable chat translations if set.
   • `ellama-translation-provider': LLM translation provider.
     `ellama-provider' will be used if not set.
+  • `ellama-coding-provider': LLM coding tasks provider.
+    `ellama-provider' will be used if not set.
   • `ellama-summarization-provider' LLM summarization provider.
     `ellama-provider' will be used if not set.